Indigo-capped hummingbird: Distribution and habitat

 The indigo-capped hummingbird is found in north and central Colombia, principally in Norte de Santander Department, the Magdalena River valley, and the upper Cauca River valley.
 It inhabits semi-open to open landscapes such as the edges of wet forest, savanna, shrubby areas, plantations, and gardens; most of these are fairly dry.
 It is most common between 1000 and 2000 m but regularly occurs down to 400 m in the breeding season and sometimes to near sea level.
 It also rarely occurs as high as 3000 m.

 Behavior

 Movement

 The indigo-capped hummingbird apparently makes seasonal elevational movements in response to availability of flowering plants.

 Feeding

 The indigo-capped hummingbird forages for nectar and small arthropods at all heights of its habitat, but mostly in the uppermost stratum.
-Though it sometimes gathers with other indigo-cappped hummingbirds at flowering trees, it is usually territorial and defends feeding patches from hummingbirds and other nectarivorous birds like bananaquits (Coereba flaveola).
+Though it sometimes gathers with other indigo-capped hummingbirds at flowering trees, it is usually territorial and defends feeding patches from hummingbirds and other nectarivorous birds like bananaquits (Coereba flaveola).
 It usually captures arthropods by hawking from a perch in the canopy but does so occasionally by gleaning from foliage.

 Breeding

 The indigo-capped hummingbird's breeding season apparently extends from April to at least July.
-The nest is a cup of mosss, cobweb, and lichen.
+The nest is a cup of moss, cobweb, and lichen.
 The clutch size is two eggs but nothing else is known about the species' breeding phenology.